A one-way ANOVA test for functional data with graphical interpretation: Introduction

-In Section \ref{sec:SS}, we perform a simulation study in order to compare powers of our graphical procedures with the powers of the procedures which are already available.
-We have chosen only such procedures which are available through the software R \citep{REnvir2016}.
-All our proposed methods can be found in the R package GET, which is available at github (\texttt{https://github.com/myllym/GET}).
+In Section \ref{sec:SS}, we present results of a simulation study that was performed to compare powers of our graphical procedures with the powers of the procedures which were already available.
+In order to be able to compare the performances, we chose to the comparison only such procedures which were available through the software R \citep{REnvir2019} and which provided the global $p$-value in the sense of the family wise error rate.
+The simulation study was performed only in order to show that our method, which has a unique graphical interpretation, has comparable power with respect to other global methods.
+All our proposed methods can be found in the R package GET {\citep{MyllymakiEtal2017, MyllymakiMrkvicka2019}}.

-In Section \ref{sec:RCS1}, we apply our methods to year temperature curves data and we study which days of the year are significantly warmer nowadays than in recent years.